raffrearaUS/bluesumtesting/README.md

 # bluesumtesting

 This is a testing project.
+We have to verify that everything is going fine and nothing is doing weird things.